darek9k/selectorTestsInSelenium/README.md

 }
 ```
-## `ByLinkNameTest.java`: Contains the test cases and supporting methods.
+## ByLinkNameTest.java: Contains the test cases and supporting methods.

 This is a sample readme for a Selenium WebDriver test project.
 Feel free to modify it based on your specific project requirements.